bkw777/aDIPters/README.md

 Since the pinout is standard 27C256 or 256K x 8 mask rom, you could also use the above 27C256_28C256 board for the main rom in a 102, or use this board in any other standard 27C256 or 256K x 8 mask rom socket.
 But if you want to use a REX in a Model 102, then this board provides the /CS remote loop to connect to REX's TP1 pin, and allow reverting from REX back to the internal ROM without opening the Model 102 case again to re-install the original main rom chip.

-To program the eprom, set the 4 small jumpers to PROGRAM (two shunts on the two pairs of pins), put the board in the programmer, and set the programmer for 28C256.
+To program the eeprom, set the mini jumpers to PROGRAM (two shunts on the two pairs of pins), put the board in the programmer, and set the programmer for 28C256.

-To install/run, set the 4 small jumpers to RUN (single shunt on the two center pins) and install in Model 102 in place of the main rom.
+To install/run, set the mini jumpers to RUN (single shunt on the two center pins), and install in the Model 102 in place of the main rom.

 To use the REX main rom feature, run 2 female dupont jumper wires from the /CS OUT and /CD IN pin out to the option-rom compartment.
 Label the /CS OUT wire.
 Attach the /CS OUT wire to TP1 on the REX.